Kenielmc/IOT-Access/README.md

 * Once done you will copy your token and paste it to the second terminal.
 Your command should look like this
   * ngrok authtoken XXXXXXXXXXXXXXXXXXXXXXX( the x represents your personal authtoken)

+* To run the tunnel enter command
+  * ngrok http 2525

+* A black screen will appear copy and paste the fowarding link into your web browser